 |Fujifilm Holdings Corp||9||Unlock Company Profile|

 |CompuGroup Medical SE & Co KGaA||9||Unlock Company Profile|

 Source: GlobalData Patent Analytics

-Microsoft is one of the leading patent filers in the field of biometrics.
-Some other key patent filers in the field include DexCom, F. Hoffmann-La Roche, and Koninklijke Philips.
+Microsoft is the leading patent filer in the field of biometrics secured EHR.
+Some other key patent filers in the field include DexCom, Johnson & Johnson, F. Hoffmann-La Roche, and Abbott Laboratories.

-In terms of application diversity, Johnson & Johnson leads the pack, followed by FitStar Labs and Qualcomm.
-By means of geographic reach, Nant Holdings held the top position, followed by NantWorks and i-Lumen Scientific in the second and third spots, respectively.
+In terms of application diversity, PixArt Imaging leads the pack, followed by Qualcomm and Alphabet.
+By geographic reach, Beta Bionics holds the top position, followed by Apple and Microsoft in second and third spots, respectively.

 EHR stores sensitive patient data and hence there is an increasing need to create secure access to the data.
 Advances in technology, decreasing costs, and integration of artificial intelligence into EHR will further increase the adoption of biometrics in healthcare.
 The future focus, however, should be on addressing challenges such as privacy, cost and interoperability.

-To further understand how cybersecurity is disrupting the medical devices industry, access GlobalData’s latest thematic research report on Cybersecurity in Medical (2020).
+To further understand how cybersecurity is disrupting the medical devices industry, access GlobalData’s latest thematic research report on Medical Devices.